Electronics

 Mini-tray for SMD components

 The mini-tray is an alternative to the standard JEDEC tray for semiconductors.
-It is diemnsioned such that three mini-trays (when lined up) have the same width & length as one JEDEC tray.
+It is dimensioned such that three mini-trays (when lined up) have the same width & length as one JEDEC tray.

 Reflow soldering profiles

 With a special focus on the eC-reflow-mate from Eurocircuits, this article delves into the art and craft of creating reflow soldering profiles.
-Phenomenons like thermal inertia and their effects on the soldering profile.
+The article also covers phenomenons like thermal inertia and their effects on the soldering profile.

 Near-Field Probes for EMC testing